gerardnico/bash-lib/docs/bashlib-echo.md

 ## Overview

-With this library, you will be able to log info, error and warning message.
+With this library, you will be able to log info, error, debug and warning message.

+All messages are printed to stderr to not polute any pipe redirection.

+You can also define the message printed by setting the level via the `BASHLIB_LEVEL` environment Setting it to:
+* 0: disable all messages
+* 1: print error messages
+* 2: print also warning messages
+* 3: print also info and success messages
+* 4: print also debug messages
+By default, the library has the level 3 (info messages and up)

 ## Index